jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

     * **API**:
       * VMs:
+        1. ***STAFF RECOMMENDED but not required***: Contact staff and request a staff ssh-key to add to your VM to more easily allow staff to prepare the image for transfer.
-        1. Follow the instructions here to [create a snapshot of your instance](/ui/cli/snapshot-image)</br>
+        2. Follow the instructions here to [create a snapshot of your instance](/ui/cli/snapshot-image)</br>
-        2. Make note of the UUID
+        3. Make note of the VM UUID
-        3. Submit a ticket with that UUID to [help@jetstream-cloud.org](mailto:help@jetstream-cloud.org) to ask staff to copy your image to Jetstream2.</br>
+        4. Submit a ticket with that UUID to [help@jetstream-cloud.org](mailto:help@jetstream-cloud.org) to ask staff to copy your image to Jetstream2.</br>
       * Volumes:
         1. Use the command: `openstack volume list`
         2. Note the Volume UID